getpelican/pelican-plugins/extract_toc/README.md

 To enable table of contents generation for the Markdown reader you need to set `MD_EXTENSIONS = (['toc'])` in your Pelican configuration file.

+**NOTE:** Per [the Pelican doc](docs.getpelican.com/en/3.6.3/settings.html), don't forget to add back default `MD_EXTENSIONS` values so that this change won't break your blog post written by MD.

 To add a table of contents to your Markdown document (`.md`) you need to place the `[TOC]` marker to its beginning.
 See the [Python Markdown documentation](http://pythonhosted.org/Markdown/extensions/toc.html) for more details.

 ```markdown